Northern Quarter Street Art Initiative Promotes Local Sports Engagement

 The street art installations are strategically placed throughout the Northern Quarter, a district known for its artistic flair and cultural vibrancy.
 These artworks are designed to be both visually appealing and informative, showcasing different sports and encouraging people to get involved.
 The initiative is supported by local artists and sports organisations, who collaborate to ensure the art reflects the community's spirit and interests.

-By focusing on sports and recreation, the initiative aims to promote a healthy lifestyle and community well-being.
 The artworks serve as a call to action, inviting people to explore the various sports facilities and programmes available in the area.
 This effort is part of a larger strategy to integrate art and sports, creating a dynamic environment that supports both cultural and physical activities.

 Outcomes